medric/dynamic-forms-ts/README.md

 ### 1. Define TypeScript Types

-Start by defining your TypeScript model, which will serve as the foundation for generating the form schema.
+Start by defining your TypeScript model.
+This model will serve as the blueprint for generating the form schema.

 ```ts
 type User = {